How Employers Can Hire an H-1B Worker Who Is Already in the U.S.

-There are a few steps to the immigration process to hire a foreign national who is in the U.S. within the H-1B visa category.
+There are a few steps to the H-1B process for hiring a foreign national who is already in the United States.

 If the person is in the U.S. without lawful status, such as someone who did not see an immigration officer upon entry, or who entered with a visa but since has overstayed the authorized period of stay, it’s a different story.
-When an employer files an I-129 petition for an H-1B worker who is in the United States, it is asking USCIS to change and/or extend the worker’s immigration status.
+When an employer files an H-1B I-129 petition for someone who is in the United States, it is asking USCIS to change and/or extend that person's immigration status.
 This means that there must be a lawful status to change and/or extend.
 It’s legally impossible to change or extend the status of someone who has no status.
 In these situations, consulting an immigration attorney can help determine whether other possibilities exist.

 The following provides a brief summary of the H-1B petition requirements to sponsor someone in the United States.

 To sponsor an H-1B worker, the employer must file an I-129 petition with USCIS, asking the agency to approve the foreign worker for H-1B status.
 Depending upon the person's current status, the employer asks USCIS either to extend the person's status or to change and extend the person's status.
 For example, for a person in F-1 student status, your request may be to change the person’s status from F-1 to H-1B and extend the period of the person’s authorized stay in the United States.

 Below is the list of materials that the employer typically must include with the petition:

 - Forms I-129 Petition for a Nonimmigrant Worker, H Classification Supplement to Form I-129, and H-1B Data Collection and Filing Fee Exemption Supplement.
 Both the I-129 Petition and H Supplement require signatures.
 The Data Collection form does not require a signature.